hoovercj/comprised-of-bot/README.md

+# 'Comprised Of' Bot

+A simple twitter bot that monitors the twitter streaming API for users tweeting the phrase 'comprised of'.
+It then replies with a helpful suggestion to used 'composed of' instead and links to the great essay on the topic by profilic Wikipedia Editor GiraffeData.

+You can read the essay here as well as a great profile written about him and posted on Medium.

+The bot is written in node.js with a redis brain makes sure that users aren't 'educated' twice by receiving more than one reply from the account.
+The project is hosted on heroku and was built entirely in the Cloud9 IDE.

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'